AndHope/Basileia-Romaion/patch-notes.md

 bit more indian cotton
 - Reduced traditionalism state_market_access_price_impact debuff from -15% to -10%
 - lowered the prestige from the ERE monuments since they start with 3.
+-  bit more pops to north rhine.
 - Changed the Chartered Company Countries to Corporate Government type from Presidential Republic.
 - Linked various Chartered Companies that were not previously linked back to their home countries trade companies.
+- adjusted frankish pops in Francia.
+- adjusted serb pops in bosnia

 ## AI changes
 - Update br_ai_defines.txt to increase trade